latent-to/developer-docs/docs/concepts/commit-reveal.md

 ### Concealment Period

 A waiting interval, specified as a number of tempos, elapses.
 Subnet owners configure this interval with the `commit_reveal_period` hyperparameter.
-During this time, the weights remain encrypted on-chain and are therefor not included in Yuma Consensus.
+During this time, the weights remain encrypted on-chain and are therefore not included in Yuma Consensus.

 ### Automatic Reveal